-Overall the District received 104.3 percent of the budgeted revenues.
-Local, state and federal revenues were greater than budgeted.
+Overall the District received 107.6 percent of the budgeted revenues.
+Local and federal revenues were greater than budgeted and state revenues were less than budgeted.

 Expenditures:

 Most expenditures were under budget with respect to the budgetary functions.
 The major exceptions to this are the following: